Gettysburg in Adams County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: African Americans • War, US Civil.
 A significant historical date for this entry is July 2, 1931.

 Location.
 39° 49.604′ N, 77° 13.87′ W. Marker is in Gettysburg, Pennsylvania , in Adams County.
-Marker is at the intersection of Baltimore Street and Breckenridge Street, on the right when traveling south on Baltimore Street.
+It is at the intersection of Baltimore Street and Breckenridge Street, on the right when traveling south on Baltimore Street.
 Touch for map.
 Marker is in this post office area: Gettysburg PA 17325, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Caught In The Crossfire (a few steps from this marker); Annoying “…the enemy very seriously ” (a few steps from this marker); 267 Baltimore St. (within shouting distance of this marker); A Union General Escapes Capture (within shouting distance of this marker); Mary Virginia Wade (within shouting distance of this marker); Jennie Wade Birthplace (within shouting distance of this marker); Baltimore Street Facade (about 300 feet away, measured in a direct line); Witness Tree (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: Caught In The Crossfire (a few steps from this marker); Annoying the enemy very seriously (a few steps from this marker); Shriver's Four Square Garden (within shouting distance of this marker); 267 Baltimore St. (within shouting distance of this marker); A Union General Escapes Capture (within shouting distance of this marker); Mary Virginia Wade (within shouting distance of this marker); Jennie Wade Birthplace (within shouting distance of this marker); Tigers in the Homan House (about 300 feet away).
 Touch for a list and map of all markers in Gettysburg.

 More about this marker.
 The right side of the marker contains a portrait of Tillie Pierce (ca. 1863).

-Photographed By Devry Becker Jones (CC0), February 22, 2019
+Photographed by Devry Becker Jones (CC0), February 22, 2019

 Credits.
 This page was last revised on April 26, 2021.
 It was originally submitted on June 8, 2013.
-This page has been viewed 887 times since then and 26 times this year.
+This page has been viewed 1,294 times since then and 36 times this year.
 Last updated on August 27, 2020, by Bradley Owen of Morgantown, West Virginia.
 Photos: 1, 2, 3. submitted on June 8, 2013, by Bill Coughlin of Woodland Park, New Jersey.
 4. submitted on February 24, 2019, by Devry Becker Jones of Washington, District of Columbia. • J. Makali Bruton was the editor who published this page.